 Paws Up for Good Health!

 Can dogs get the flu?
 Canine influenza is a risk that comes with dog ownership, as well as other diseases like kennel cough and parvovirus.
+Fortunately, we have safe and effective vaccinations to prevent any pup from suffering these serious, and even life-threatening, infections that once killed innumerable dogs.
 Thankfully, you don't have to worry about your furry family member coming down with the flu because you had it first.